budarin/plpgsql-ulid-generator/README.md

 select ulid();                 -- 017e61c1-d833-4af7-70c7-8444ae1d207a
 ```

-Used for monotonic ids and for partitioning tables using on them
+Used for monotonic ids and for partitioning tables using them

 ```plpgsql
 CREATE TABLE "table" (